desmos-labs/docs/docs/02-developers/02-types/subspaces/user-group.md

 The ID of the subspace inside which the group exists.

 ### `ID`
-The ID that uniquely identifies the group.
+The ID that uniquely identifies the group inside the subspace.

 ### `Name`
 Human-readable name of the group.